Julian Börner

-Julian Börner (born 21 January 1991) is a German professional footballer who plays as a defender for Hannover 96.
+Julian Börner (born 21 January 1991) is a German professional footballer who plays as a defender.

 After playing youth football for SC Weimar, Vimaria Weimar and Rot-Weiß Erfurt, he made his debut in professional football for Energie Cottbus in the 2.
 Bundesliga in August 2009, but did not make his next appearance for the club for over two years.
 He suffered relegation to the 3.
 Liga with Cottbus in 2014 and signed for fellow 3.
 Liga club Arminia Bielefeld in June 2014.
 He was promoted to the 2.
 Bundesliga in his first season with the club an appointed club captain in summer 2017.
 He transferred to English Championship club Sheffield Wednesday in 2019.

 Club career

 Early career

 Born in Weimar, Börner played youth football for SC Weimar (1996–1998), Vimaria Weimar (1998–2001) and Rot-Weiß Erfurt (2001–2009).
 In August 2009, he signed for 2.
 Bundesliga club Energie Cottbus on a three-year deal.
 He made his debut for the club and only appearance of the 2009–10 season as a substitute in a 3–1 home defeat to Greuther Fürth on 23 August 2009.
-He failed to make a first team during the 2010–11 season, but did appear twice for the reserve team in the Regionalliga Nord.
+He failed to make a first team appearance during the 2010–11 season, but did appear twice for the reserve team in the Regionalliga Nord.
 Having suffered from multiple injury problems during his first two seasons at the club, he made his second first-team appearance as a starter in a 0–0 draw with FC Ingolstadt 04 on 27 November 2011, before being substituted in the 67th-minute.
 During the 2011–12 season, he made 4 first-team appearances during the and 11 reserve team appearances, scoring twice for the reserve team.
 In March 2012, Börner extended his contract with the club by a further two years.

 Börner scored his first goal in the 2.
 Bundesliga on 24 November 2012 with the club's second goal of a 3–1 win over Eintracht Braunschweig.
 He received the first red card of his career on 24 February 2013 for a challenge on Ramon Machado, resulting in a three-match ban.
-On 29 March 2016, his contract with the club was extended to 30 March 2016.
+On 29 March 2013, his contract with the club was extended to 30 March 2016.
 He returned to first team action on 21 April 2013 for a 1–0 defeat to Dynamo Dresden, but was again sent off for a foul on Filip Trojan.
 Börner scored once in 15 first-team appearances during the 2012–13 season, whilst he scored one goal in 9 matches for the reserve team.
 Börner featured in the first nine matches of the 2013–14 season before dropping out of the matchday squad, returning to the starting line-up for the 16th matchday.
 He was sent off against SV Sandhausen in the 20th matchday, before returning for the final two matches of the season, with Börner making 18 appearances in all competitions as Cottbus finished bottom of the 2.
 Bundesliga and were relegated to the 3.
 Liga.